 Shaobin has helped dozens of Chinese clients successfully resolve their intellectual property (IP) disputes in the United States.
 His experience encompasses all aspects of intellectual property litigation, including working with clients to formulate litigation strategies, coordinating US and China teams to execute the strategies, and conducting patent validity and infringement analysis, technical discovery and production, depositions, expert reports and depositions, Markman hearings, briefing, motion hearings, trials, and settlement negotiations.
 In addition, Shaobin represents clients arbitrating legal disputes at international arbitration forums including China.

 Shaobin is a frequent speaker at industry events and teaches in China on topics related to US intellectual property litigation and prosecution strategy.
 He has taught a graduate course on US IP law at Renmin University of China Law School and Business School, and serves as a program professor at the University of Science and Technology of China School of Public Affairs and a guest professor at China Business Executives Academy, Dalian.

-Before joining Morgan Lewis, Shaobin was a partner in the patent litigation practice of another global law firm.
+Before joining Morgan Lewis, Shaobin was a partner in the intellectual property litigation practice of another global law firm.
 Early in his law career, he was as a judicial extern to Judge John C. Coughenour of the US District Court for the Western District of Washington, where he recommended disposition, drafted legal memos, and proposed orders on a complex computer software patent case.

 Shaobin also previously worked as a software engineer at Electronic Data System and Sabre Holdings, where he developed client/server, multitier, Internet, and database related software applications.
 From 1994 to 1996, he served as a legal official at Hong Kong & Macao Affairs Office of China State Council, and helped harmonize the laws of Hong Kong and Macao with Chinese Basic Laws.